 - 11.5 Prudent financial management in the past has meant that the Council was in a relatively healthy position financially before the pandemic hit.
 Since 2010, we have had to redesign our services to balance the books.
-We have done this by sharing a single workforce with West Devon Borough Council, generating an ongoing annual saving of £3.9 million for South Hams and by reducing our staffing levels by 30% through our Transformation Programme. - 11.6 The financial consequences of a severe and prolonged economic downturn could equate to anywhere between a half to two thirds of the Council's net Budget of $\pounds$ 9.4 million. - 11.7 The Council welcomes the Government COVID-19 funding that we have received so far of £900,000.
+We have done this by sharing a single workforce with West Devon Borough Council, generating an ongoing annual saving of £3.9 million for South Hams and by reducing our staffing levels by 30% through our Transformation Programme. - 11.6 The financial consequences of a severe and prolonged economic downturn could equate to anywhere between a half to two thirds of the Council's net Budget of £9.4 million. - (NOTE: by way of an update since this report was considered by the Joint Meeting, the lockdown due to COVID-19 has been eased and the financial assumptions around the Council's income streams have been revised.
+For example, the Council's Car Parks have re-opened). - 11.7 The Council's first Budget Monitoring Report (Month 1) for 2020/21 is also a separate agenda item to be presented to the Executive meeting on 18 June 2020.
+The income estimates in this report have been updated to reflect the latest position.
+This shows an overall projected overspend of £2.588 million (27.5% of the total Budget of £9.411 million for 2020/21).
+This position is after taking into account the £0.9 million Government Grant that the Council has received for COVID-19. - 11.8 The Budget Monitoring Report excludes the impact of reductions in income from Business Rates and Council Tax as these do not affect the General Fund in 2020/21 (they impact on the 2021/22 General Fund).
+Similarly, any loss of income streams for Salcombe Harbour have also been excluded from the Budget Monitoring Report, as Salcombe Harbour is a ring-fenced account. - 11.9 The Council welcomes the Government COVID-19 funding that we have received so far of £900,000.
 This will assist the Council to partly meet its projected loss of income streams such as car parking and planning income but it will only be part of the solution.
-Just the loss of income from car parking, some business unit rentals, Salcombe Harbour fees and the Dartmouth Ferry income will be very significant. - 11.8 The Council's estimate is that we could see a reduction in income and increased expenditure totalling over £6 million in 2020/21.
-Whilst the funding received so far is much appreciated, it is less than one sixth of what the Council estimates it might need.
-The allocation of funding to Councils has been partly based on population and, as a rural Council, South Hams is always going to miss out on this basis. - 11.9 The Council will continue to lobby the Government so that we receive the appropriate level of funding to be able to plan confidently for the future.
-Each month, Councils complete a national return that informs the Government of how much COVID-19 is hugely affecting the finances of Councils.
-It is hoped that the Government will act with further funding when they have this national picture. - 11.10 Future service delivery discussions are currently taking place with each Head of Practice area to discuss what services might look like under 'the new normal'.
-A thorough review of all expenditure will be needed, which takes into account a review of statutory expenditure against nonstatutory (discretionary) expenditure and also the corporate priorities.
+Just the loss of income from car parking, some business unit rentals, Salcombe Harbour fees and the Dartmouth Ferry income will be very significant. - 11.10 The allocation of funding to Councils has been partly based on population and, as a rural Council, South Hams is always going to miss out on this basis. - 11.11 The Council will continue to lobby the Government so that we receive the appropriate level of funding to be able to plan confidently for the future.
+Each month, Councils complete a national return that informs the Government of how much COVID-19 is affecting the finances of Councils.
+It is hoped that the Government will act with further funding when they have this national picture. - 11.12 Future service delivery discussions are currently taking place with each Head of Practice area to discuss what services might look like under 'the new normal'.
+A thorough review of all expenditure will be needed, which takes into account a review of statutory expenditure against non-statutory (discretionary) expenditure and also the corporate priorities.
 This will include a review of the Council's Capital Programme and all capital projects.
 The Council's Medium Term Financial Strategy will also be revised.
-Options will be presented to Members for a revised Budget for 2020/21 during September 2020.
+Options will be presented to Members for a revised Budget for 2020/21 during September 2020, following a Member Budget Workshop in August and Informal Council Briefings.